 Are you new to designing files for print?
 It can certainly be a confusing and enormous process to undertake.
-Not only preparing your design, but also ensuring your project is correctly set up for print.
-Creating a design that works well to fit your brand on paper can also be a minefield which we can help you to navigate.
+Not only preparing your design but also ensuring your project is correctly set up for print.
+Creating a design that works well to fit your brand on paper can also be a minefield that we can help you to navigate.

 There are several things you’ll need to consider when initially setting your file up, this practical guide will walk you through the main processes.
 No matter whether you’re designing a flyer, booklet, a T-shirt or any other printed material from Tradeprint we`ll point in you in the right direction.

-Templates – All of our products have templates which can be accessed via the product pages.
+Templates – All of our products have templates that can be accessed via the product pages.